Forec/cloud-storage/README.md

  * Instructions
  * ~~Head length~~
  * ~~Authorisation~~
+* Project
+ * logic
+ * database

 ## Update-Logs
 * 2016-10-17: Build repository.
 * 2016-10-21: Add basic packages and test cases.
 Only packages.
 * 2016-10-27: Finish basic packages and test cases.
 Left `Login()` and `Communicate()` to test, next is finish parsing instructions.
 * 2016-10-31: Finish authentication part and `Login()`, client can recieve token and pass the test.
 Write a basic struct of `Communicate()`.
 Add some functions in `transmit` and `server` these days.
 Next step is finish `Communicate()` by the protocal.
-* 2016-11-1: Add document for current version.
+* 2016-11-1: Add document for part of the current version.
+* 2016-11-2: Add document for current version.

 # License
 All codes in this repository are licensed under the terms you may find in the file named "LICENSE" in this directory.